CybersecurityResearch-ops/CPTS-Journey/Shells & Payloads - The Live Engagement.md

 <img width="820" height="400" alt="Screenshot from 2025-10-02 13-35-17" src="https://github.com/user-attachments/assets/89ddf7dc-66a8-435d-9460-29975b2da3a0" />

-Now we head back to the Tomcat Manager UI and click on one shell.war file to execute the payload.
+Now we head back to the Tomcat Manager UI and click on the shell.war file to execute the payload.
 We check in on our listener and we have succesfully secured a reverse shell.
 We navigate to the Shares directory and discover a Share "dev-share".

 <img width="820" height="392" alt="Screenshot from 2025-10-02 13-34-36" src="https://github.com/user-attachments/assets/d0b6a4e2-92bf-42fc-8d56-7c9393b23306" />